 I'm not going to claim these are all life-changing, but there's something lovely about spritzing a lavender pillow spray onto your bedlinen or swapping your cotton pillowcase for a silk one.
-Even if I can't guarantee you won't still be counting sheep, these products will help you start to unwind after a busy day.
+Even if I can't guarantee you won't still be counting sheep, these tips will help you start to unwind after a busy day.
 Who knows?
-You might even find a serious game changer here.
+You might even find a serious game-changer here.

-When I get home, one of the first things I do is switch on my lamps, light a few candles and make sure that the "big light" is most definitely switched off.
+"Come dark, one of the first things I do is switch on my lamps, light a few candles and make sure that the "big light" is most definitely switched off.
 Not only does it visually help me to unwind, but this lavender-and-chamomile candle from This Works also provides the dreamiest, bedtime-ready fragrance.
-Fans of the brand's iconic pillow spray will love this.
+Fans of the brand's iconic pillow spray will love this."